 2. Survey Your Customers

 Sometimes it’s obvious why a page is underperforming or what factors are suppressing your conversion rate.
 Other times, you have no clue what’s causing poor numbers.
-Survey customers can help you get to the bottom of the matter.
+Surveying customers can help you get to the bottom of the matter.

 With website feedback software, you can collect, organize, and act upon data to improve conversion rates and strengthen your business at a foundational level.
 You can even use them in conjunction with exit-intent pop-ups to grab feedback when a customer is on the way out.